snuids/nyx/README.md

 ![badge](https://img.shields.io/badge/made%20with-python-blue.svg?style=flat-square)
 ![badge](https://img.shields.io/github/last-commit/snuids/nyx)

-NYX is an open source platform that can be used to digitize your Business.
+NYX is a platform that can be used to digitize your Business.
-It is modular, highly customizable, scalable, in order to answer your business needs.
-It allows Business people to focus on how to solve business problems without having to worry about IT.
+It is modular, highly customizable, scalable and allows people to focus on how to solve business problems.

 NYX is based on micro-services (Docker) and can be deployed on-premise or on your favorite cloud provider.